-The UCMR program was developed in coordination with the Contaminant Candidate List (CCL).
+The EPA currently has drinking water regulations for more than 90 contaminants.
+The 1996 Safe Drinking Water Act (SDWA) amendments require that once every five years the EPA issue a new list of no more than 30 unregulated contaminants to be monitored by public water systems.
+The UCMR program was developed in response to the 1996 amendment in coordination with the Contaminant Candidate List (CCL).
 The CCL is a list of contaminants that are not regulated by the National Primary Drinking Water Regulations, but are known or anticipated to occur in public water systems.

 Contaminant monitoring is part of a larger process that EPA, states, tribes, water systems, and other partners use to protect drinking water.
 Health information is necessary to know whether these contaminants pose a health risk, but it is often incomplete for unregulated contaminants.
 Some contaminants may be harmful at low levels; others may be harmful only at much higher levels.
 UCMR examines what is in the drinking water, but additional health information is needed to know whether these contaminants pose a health risk.

 UCMR benefits the environment and public health by providing EPA and other interested parties with scientifically valid data on the occurrence of these contaminants in drinking water, permitting assessment of the population being exposed and the levels of exposure.
 This data set is one of the primary sources of occurrence and exposure information the Agency uses to develop regulatory decisions for emerging contaminants.